stacysn/react-todo-walkthrough-jquery/sprints/Sprint2.md

 }
 ```

-Great everything works!
+6. Think critically about the code snippet above.
+What is `this.props.children`?
+How is it related to the structure of `Route`s in  `src/config/routes.js`?

-### PAUSE!
+### Style Break!

-Everything up to this point, is most of what you need to know about using react for a website NOT using a back end.
-Just add css through index.css and you're good to go!
-Here's some basic style:
+At this point, you've practiced most of what you need to know about using React for client-side routing when you are NOT using a back end.

+1. Take a style break.
+Add some CSS in `index.css`.
+Here are some basic styles you can use if you want:

 ```css
 body {